 1974, pp. 223-24.

 The point here being that Christ, after His resurrection, ascended into heaven (the true Holy of Holies) with His blood as a final sacrifice for the sin of all mankind.
 Jesus, as Hebrews 9 tells us, had to purify the copies of things in the heavens with the better sacrifice (His own blood).
 Hebrews goes on to say, “so, Christ, having been offered once to bear the sins of many, will appear a second time, not to deal with sin but to save those who are eagerly waiting for him.”
 If Jesus, our High Priest has not yet returned we are still left waiting, lost in unforgiveness!
+If Christ has not returned (Parousia, presence) do you realize the Scriptures are telling us that there is not a single person living or dead today that is saved!
 This is why the writer of this article sees the Parousia (the returning presence of Christ to His church) to be understood as occurring in the 70 AD time frame.

 Those Who Eagerly Waited for Christ